Valechek1/bootcamp-m4-starter/README.md

 # Development of the "Organizer" project

-The application allows you to create lists of movies 🖥 and share them with your friends 🥳.
+> The application allows you to create lists of movies 🖥 and share them with your friends 🥳.

-## Example:
+## Install:

 - Clone the project to your computer